justinchow11/dbt-dag/README.md

 ## Project Overview

 This project demonstrates a production-ready data engineering pipeline that orchestrates dbt transformations in Snowflake using Apache Airflow.
-It showcases modern data orchestration practices using Astronomer Cosmos to seamlessly integrate dbt models into Airflow DAGs.
+Data orchestration was performed using Astronomer Cosmos to integrate dbt models into Airflow DAGs.

 ## Architecture